0cjs/sedoc/8bit/conn/video.md

 ----------------------------------

-Most Japanese dedicated home computer color displays until 1985 had a Hirose Minicon S1308 (female) RGB or RGBI input connector on the monitor with a P1308 (male) to DIN-8 cable to connect to the computer.
+Most Japanese dedicated home computer color displays until 1985 had a [Hirose Minicon 1300 series][hm1300en] ([ja][hm1300ja]) S1308 (female) RGB or RGBI input connector on the monitor with a P1308 (male) to DIN-8 cable to connect to the computer.

+(Minicon 1300 is Hirose's name; HTK and Sony also produced these, possibly under different names.
+The original specification is from NTT仕様 1931, where the vertical entry P1308 is called NTT CN-1208DLPMS, and the standard government ID is TVNZ 661-33.
+Note that there's also a similar Minicon 1600 series with square pins that is not compatible with the Minicon 1300 series.)

 One set of pins is separated from the others by a larger gap (exaggerated below).
 The standard pin numbering is as follows.
 (From [minicon1300] and